-Our business involves matching of borrowers and investors and we collaborate with individual investors, corporate investors and institutional funding partners such as banks and trust companies to fund the loans we facilitate.
+Our business involves matching of borrowers and funding sources for loans.
 The growth and success of our future operations depend on the availability of adequate funding to meet borrower demand for loans facilitated on our platform.
-In 2019, 68.1% of the total funding for loans we facilitated were provided by individual investors, 26.6% were provided by corporate investors and institutional funding partners, and 5.3% were provided by our own funds.
-In order to maintain the requisite level of funding for the loans we facilitate to meet borrower demand, we will need to optimize the investor funding composition of our platform.
+In 2020, 4.7% of the total funding for loans we facilitated were provided by individual investors, and 95.3% were provided by institutional funding partners.
+In order to maintain the requisite level of funding for the loans we facilitate to meet borrower demand, we will need to optimize the investor funding composition of our platform and establish long-term collaboration with our institutional funding partners.

 However, our cooperation with banking financial institutions may be subject to restrictions stipulated under Circular 141, according to which banking financial institutions shall not receive credit enhancement services offered by any third party that lacks qualifications to provide guarantee, and shall ensure that such third party does not charge fees from borrowers.
 Under our existing cooperation model with banking financial institutions prior to the promulgation of Circular 141, some of our entities lacking the qualifications to provide guarantee also provide guarantee to certain funding arrangements with banking financial institutions.
 As a result, our banking financial institution partners may cease our cooperation under such existing business model, which may adversely affect our funding capabilities.
 In light of this regulatory development, we have reviewed and adjusted our cooperation with banking financial institution partners, such as suspending certain cooperation, to better comply with the regulatory requirements.
 We ceased the online intermediary model in April 2017.
+The online intermediary model refers to the initial provision of loans to P2P borrowers using our own funds through an intermediary and subsequent sale of such loans to P2P lenders by us.
 We gradually reduced the volume of loans facilitated through the offline intermediary model with funding from banking financial institution partners after December 31, 2017 due to regulatory requirement and completely ceased such operations in February 2018.
-In the meantime, we have shifted strategy to focus on loan facilitation services through the direct model.
-We cannot assure you, however, that we will be able to adopt a compliant business model vis-à-vis institutional funding partners in a timely manner, or at all, or that such business model will be sufficiently viable, which in turn may adversely affect our ability to obtain adequate funding to grow our business.
+The offline intermediary model refers to the initial provision of loans to borrowers on our platform using our own funds through an intermediary and subsequent sale of such loans to institutional funding partners.
+We cannot assure you, however, that we will be able to adopt a compliant business model vis-à-vis institutional funding partners in a timely manner, or at all, or that such business model will be sufficiently viable, which in turn may adversely affect our ability to obtain adequate fundin